tydeu/lean4-betterNumLits/README.md

 This package provides an alternative macro expansion of Lean 4's numerical literals (i.e., `numLit`).

 **Features**
-- Classes for each type of digit
+- Classes for each numeral
 - Multi-digit literals are expanded to an array of digits
 - Radix is preserved during pretty printing
 - No need for `nat_lit` (sort of)